 - Preheat the oven to 325°F. Line a baking sheet with parchment paper.

 - Place the butter in a medium, microwave-safe bowl.
-Microwave on high until butter is very soft, about 30 seconds.
-It’s OK if it becomes melted.
+Microwave it on high until melted, for about 30 seconds.

 - Add the stevia, vanilla, and salt.
 Whisk to incorporate.

-- Add the almond flour.
-Mix with a rubber spatula or a fork until dough forms.
-You might find it easier to lightly knead the dough.
+- Gradually add the almond flour.
+Mix with a rubber spatula or a fork, and then lightly knead the mixture into a dough.

 Notes

 - You can store these cookies in an airtight container at room temperature for up to 3 days.
-If you'd like to keep them for longer, it's best to freeze them in freezer bags, separated by wax paper squares.
+If you'd like to keep them for longer, it's best to freeze them in freezer bags with layers separated by wax paper.

 Nutrition per Serving